wjkenney/frontend-nanodegree-mobile-portfolio-master/README.md

 Here is a list of some of the optimizations I have included:

-  * added async tags to all non-dom manipulating scripts
+  * Added async tags to all non-dom manipulating scripts
   * Separated non essential css into a separate stylesheet with a media print tag)
-  * reduced image file size
+  * Reduced image file size
   * Minifyd http css and javascript and inlining everything into one file.

 Here is a list of optimizations the pizza website:
-  * rewrote unnecessary and repetitive function calls from loops: example: document.querySelector("#pizzaSize").innerHTML)
+  * Rewrote unnecessary and repetitive function calls from loops: example: document.querySelector("#pizzaSize").innerHTML)
   * Reduced the usage of layout inducing methods like scrollTop and Offsetwidth.
 They are only called when necessary.
-  * used transform property for animation instead of width.
+  * Used transform property for animation instead of width.
 Supposedly it is better.

  I also changed the structure of the rendering to rely on a movingpizza class to produce the icons.
 Not sure if this did anything useful for the website.